Arslan8/EmbeddedSecCourse/firmware/clock_reset/stm32f429_init_notes.md

 ---

 ## 4. Common failures and what they look like (diagnostic reasoning)
 - **Too-low flash latency for new SYSCLK:** Random crashes, hard faults, wrong instruction execution.
-Symptom often occurs immediately after clock change.
+Symptom often occurs immediately after the clock change.
 - **Changed clocks but did not set VOS:** System may reset or hang when speed increases.
 - **Wrote to PWR register before enabling its clock:** Writes are ignored; subsequent VOS change has no effect.
 - **Accessed peripheral immediately after enabling its RCC bit (no readback):** Rare race conditions where the peripheral behaves as if it is disabled.
 The readback prevents that.